mikegcoleman/hybrid-workshop/pwd_readme.md

 * A Linux-based Docker EE 17.06 Worker node
 * A Windows Server 2016-based Docker EE 17.06 Worker Node

-By clicking a name on the left, the console window will be connected to that node
+By clicking a name on the left, the console window will be connected to that node.

 ### 2. Access to your Universal Control Plane (UCP) and Docker Trusted Registry (DTR) servers

-Additionally, the PWD screen provides you one-click access to the Universal Control Plane (UCP) web-based management interface as well as the Docker Trusted Registry (DTR) web-based management interface.
-Click on either the `UCP` or `DTR` button will bring up the respective server web interface in a new tab.
+Additionally, the PWD screen provides you with a one-click access to the Universal Control Plane (UCP) web-based management interface as well as the Docker Trusted Registry (DTR) web-based management interface.
+Clicking on either the `UCP` or `DTR` button will bring up the respective server web interface in a new tab.

 ### 3. Session Information